akhilvydyula/Automatic-Medical-reports-by-Using-Deep-Learning./README.md

 # Model Building
     Model-1: We have used simple encoder and decoder model by using relu activation and tanh activation functiuons with Adam optimizer, got validation loss is very less(0.0014)
-    Model-2:We have used additive attension mechanism; got validation loss score
+    Model-2:We have used additive attension mechanism with Bidirectional GRU; got validation loss score

-#deploy
-Using flask and Heroku